 CARBON AND COMMUNITY

 Our deli pots are biodegradable and compostable, as well as reusable and recyclable.
-You're welcome to bring in your own clean containers for olives etc or get a refill of Iliada extra virgin olive oil.
+You're welcome to bring in your own clean containers to refill with our Italian extra virgin olive oil.
 And if you're looking for an interesting planter for the garden, have one (or more) of our empty olive or oil cans - just share a picture of what your grow!

 Our waste oil is turned into biofuel and we partner with local businesses to keep local money local.